wp-plugins/wp-webinarsystem/readme.txt

 * Have a replay available for registrants that missed out on the webinar
 * Absolutely no ads!
 * Works with any theme

 & more features will be added on a regular base!

-**There is also a Pro version available, which adds new features and integrations like:**
+= There is also a Pro version available, which adds new features and integrations like: =

-* automated recorded webinars (pro version)
+* Automated recorded webinars (pro version)
-* recurring / evergreen webinars (pro version)
+* Recurring / evergreen webinars (pro version)
 * Live chat during live webinar (pro version)
 * Integration with Mailchimp (pro version)
 * Integration with Aweber (pro version)
 * Integration with Mailpoet (pro version)
 * Integration with Enormail (pro version)
 * Import & Export your webinar settings

 & more integrations are on its way!

 You can find more information on the Pro version on our website: www.wpwebinarsystem.com

-**Currently WP WebinarSystem comes in the following languages:**
+= Currently WP WebinarSystem comes in the following languages: =
 * English
 * Dutch